VenelALEX/BetterTobaccoMod/README.md

 ### Where can I find Crafting Recipes?
 Please see this GitHub Repos [Wiki](https://github.com/VenelALEX/BetterTobaccoMod/wiki) for various Recipes and other Information.

-🔞
-Please keep in mind that this mods goal isn't to glorify the consumption of tobacco products.
-The consumption of tobacco products is from the age of 18 onwards in most EU countries.
-Smoking damages your health, therefore we don't recommend consumption in real life.
-🔞

 ## Screenshots